TiraLabra/2020_alkukesa/_en/index.md

     if (timing["demo"]) {
       document.write("Time an place for demonstration sessions has been set.
 Contact a course assistant if you can't make it.");
     } else {
       document.write("Doodle link for demo session planning has been sent to registered students.
-The email address is the one configured in weboodi.");
+The email address is the one configured in labtool.");
     }
    } else {
     document.write("A poll will be sent out around the half way point of the course to schedule demo session(s).");